 In a claim for infringement of a patent, an injunction for the remaining life of the patent will be granted after trial1 against a defendant who has infringed or threatened to infringe a claim not found to be invalid2, unless the circumstances negative the probability of infringement in the future3 or the grant of an injunction would be oppressive4.
 Normally5 such an injunction would be against infringement of the patent generally6.
-Where an entry is made in the register that licences under a patent are available as of right7, no injunction may be granted, unless the proceedings are for
+Where an entry is made in the register that licences under a patent are available as of right7, no injunction may be granted, unless

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL